Menu background

 • Participate in Quality Improvement (QI) by providing input into the development of policies and procedures and effectively using resources to achieve patient outcomes;

-• Report changes and responses to interventions to a RN or the appropriate licensed healthcare providers while providing a safe environment; and
+• Report changes and responses to interventions to a RN or the appropriate licensed healthcare provider while providing a safe environment; and

 • Participate as a member of the inter-professional team, collaborating with other healthcare providers to promote safe, quality, patient-centered care.